julienloizelet/ddev-php/README.md

 ## Quick start

-_We will suppose that you want to test on a WordPress 5.6.5 instance.
-Change the version number if you prefer another release._

-### DDEV-Local installation
+### DDEV installation

-This project is fully compatible with DDEV 1.18.2 and it is recommended to use this specific version.
+This project is fully compatible with DDEV 1.21.1, and it is recommended to use this specific version.
 For the DDEV installation, please follow the [official instructions](https://ddev.readthedocs.io/en/stable/#installation).
 On a Linux distribution, you can run:
 ```
 sudo apt-get -qq update
 sudo apt-get -qq -y install libnss3-tools
 curl -LO https://raw.githubusercontent.com/drud/ddev/master/scripts/install_ddev.sh
-bash install_ddev.sh v1.18.2
+bash install_ddev.sh v1.21.1
 rm install_ddev.sh
 ```